kushalgurung23/weather_app/README.md

 # Weather App
-## A Flutter project that displays weather temperature based on the device's current location and name of the city that the user types in text field.
+## A Flutter mobile application project that displays weather temperature based on the device's current location and name of the city that the user types in text field.
+Weather API was used to collect live weather data from API.